focusaurus/peterlyons.com/app/js-debug/js-debug.md

 # Debugging Server Side node.js code with node-inspector

-This section applies to node version prior to v6.3.0.
+This section applies to node versions prior to v6.3.0.

 So this is pretty much the Holy Grail in my opinion.
 This is a huge selling point of node for me.
 There's a module in npm called [node-inspector](https://npmjs.org/package/node-inspector) that allows you to use the Chrome debugger to debug your server side node.js code.